FedericoDiMarzo/GravityDrumMachine/README.md

    * Filter envelope amount slider.

    * Detune slider.

+   * Dynamic filter checkbox: selecting will change the cutoff frequency according to distance from the gravity ball.

 ### Copy-paste
 Hitting left and right arrow in the galaxy view will scroll through galaxy's systems, the selected one being surrounded by a green margin.
 Pressing